jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

 medium size PR, that's probably too many.
 Keep the most important ones and see if you can delete a few without significant risks or loss of value.

+## Conclusion
+It takes many different skills to review PR's well.
+I think that working on recognizing readable code, finding good teachers, improving your communication, and remembering the big picture are good areas to focus on to increase your effectiveness with PR reviews.

+I hope that's helpful and good luck with your reviews!

 [cc-js]: https://github.com/ryanmcdermott/clean-code-javascript
 [wiki-dry]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [kcd-aha]: https://www.kentcdodds.com